-Applicants are required to identify one of three Tracks for this award, indicating the feature that best represents their application’s unique strengths: 1) Conducting science in/on applied settings, 2) Innovation in clinical science training or resources, or 3) Value-added to the program.
-More detailed descriptions of these tracks can be found on the next page (Instructions).
+Applicants are required to identify one of four Tracks for this award, indicating the feature that best represents their application’s unique strengths: 1) Conducting science in/on applied settings, 2) Innovation in clinical science training or resources, 3) Value-added to the program, or 4) Diversity and inclusion.
+More detailed descriptions of these tracks can be found below.

 Sample applications of grant funds to start new projects or augment existing projects include (but are not limited to):

 (a) Purchasing outcome assessments, recording equipment, software to monitor/measure treatment change, training manuals, or other materials for clinical training purposes at your site.2,3

 (b) Supporting travel and training expenses to have a clinic director/clinical team leader receive training in an evidence-based practice not currently offered at your site, or bringing an expert (or experts to teach evidence-based practices at your site).3